 - SMART City Ontology (meta objects), Prof. Wim Laurier

-- SMART City Semantics (relations and rules), Prof. Simon Polovina
+- SMART City Semantics (relations and rules), Dr. Simon Polovina

 - The IoT and Industry 4.0 techniques within SMART City concepts, George Etzel